ziglang/zig-bootstrap/README.md

  * LLVM 11
  * Clang 11
  * LLD 11
- * Zig master branch (currently ea45ee5484 but will be zig 0.7.0 when the release is tagged)
+ * Zig master branch (check the build script for the specific revision.
+It will will be zig 0.7.0 when the release is tagged)

 For other versions, check the git tags of this repository.